 The Black Edition ($43,920) is the top of the Ridgeline range and features all the RTL-E equipment but blacks out all the exterior trim on the vehicle and adds unique interior trim plus exclusive red LED interior lighting.

 The Honda Performance Development (HPD) package is available as a separate stand-alone option on any trim.
-The $2,800 package includes appearance items like a special grille, bronze-colored wheels, black fender flares, and “HPD” body graphics.
-The grouping includes more functional parts, too, like roof rails, running boards, and bed accessories.
+The $2,800 package includes appearance items like a special grille, bronze-colored wheels, fender flares, and “HPD” body graphics.
+Roof rails, running boards, and bed accessories also are available.

 Four other post-production packages will also be available for the Ridgeline including: Utility $1,465, Function $270 and Function+ ($1,315).